department-of-veterans-affairs/ves-event-bus-developer-portal/docs/intro-to-eda.md

 ## Introduction

 The Enterprise Event Bus is an asynchronous event processing system that spans systems and lines of business at VA.
 Event-driven architecture uses events &mdash; types of actions, such as a Veteran creating a medical appointment or updating their beneficiaries &mdash; to communicate with systems that are subscribed to the stream of events.
-The systems that are producing the events, also known as [producers](./produce-events.md), are decoupled from the systems that are consuming their events, also known as [consumers](./consume-events.md).
+The systems that are producing the events, also known as Producers, are decoupled from the systems that are consuming their events, also known as Consumers.

 _The following conceptual diagram illustrates how producers and consumers might interact with the Enterprise Event Bus.
 Producers publish many different kinds of events.
 Consumers may do many different things with event data, such as notify a Veteran or kick off a workflow.
 [View the full-sized diagram (must be part of VA GitHub organization to view).](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Diagrams/future%20state%20whole.png)_